-- This attribute specifies that the resource is accessible to, or visible to, the ops view(s) that Cisco IPICS displays in this field. - Users have access only to the resources that are accessible to the ops view to which they belong. - A resource can be accessible to an unlimited number of ops views.
+• This attribute specifies that the resource is accessible to, or visible to, the ops view(s) that Cisco IPICS displays in this field.

-• The SYSTEM ops view can always access all resources even if it does not explicitly appear in the list of accessible ops views.
+- Users have access only to the resources that are accessible to the ops view to which they belong. - A resource can be accessible to an unlimited number of ops views. - The SYSTEM ops view can always access all resources even if it does not explicitly appear in the list of accessible ops views.

-- When you configure a resource to belong to a specific ops view, Cisco IPICS automatically adds that resource as being accessible to the same ops view. - When you reconfigure the belongs to field for a resource to a different ops view, Cisco IPICS adds the newly-configured ops view to the accessible to list for that resource.
-However, Cisco IPICS does not remove, from the list of accessible ops views, the ops view that was previously configured.
+- When you configure a resource to belong to a specific ops view, Cisco IPICS automatically adds that resource as being accessible to that ops view. - When you reconfigure the belongs to field for a resource to a different ops view, Cisco IPICS adds the newly-configured ops view to the accessible to list for that resource.
+However, Cisco IPICS does not remove the previously-configured ops view from the list of accessible ops views.
+The resource is accessible to the previous ops view, as well as the newly-configured ops view.